 The short version about Ashley: Hello!
-My name is Ashley Cummins and I’m YOUR North American Mission Board Missionary.
+My name is Ashley Kendall and I’m YOUR North American Mission Board Missionary.
 As a child I grew up all over the world.
 When my family came home we started working with the immigrant and refugee population living in apartment complexes.
-I serve as an After School Director at our missions.
+I serve as the Director of Whirlwind Missions.

-Watch the this video that tells the story of two generations of missions!
-A fun 6 minute ride!
+Watch the this NAMB video that tells the story of where I work in Clarkston, GA.

 My Life as a Missionary Kid

 My parents met overseas in Kenya.
 So beginning with my birth in November 1988 I was destined to be a missionary.